Does Throwing Up Make Acid Reflux Better? A Gut Doctor’s Answer.

 - Oral cavity: bad mouth odor.

-- Lungs and airways: frequent throwing up can lead to aspiration of a part of the vomitus into the airways leading to aspiration pneumonia, reflux asthma.
+- Lungs and airways: frequent throwing up can lead to aspiration of a part of the vomitus into the airways leading to aspiration pneumonia and reflux asthma.
 The risk of aspiration is higher due to the passage of a large amount of vomitus at once.

 4- Throwing Up Can Lead To Tears In The Lining Of Your Esophagus.